 After you notify your employer, he or she has ten days to report your accident to the South Carolina Workers’ Compensation Commission.
 If they neglect to do so, you can file a claim yourself.
 A Columbia Workers’ Compensation lawyer can assist you throughout this process to ensure the best chance of approval.
 They can also advocate for you if you do not receive the amount you believe you are entitled to or if your employer disputes that your accident happened at work.

 Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
 Advocate for Injured Workers in South Carolina

 Columbia Workers’ Compensation lawyers at Chappell Smith & Arden, P.A. work tirelessly to obtain the crucial benefits that South Carolina’s injured and ill workers need to support themselves and their families.
 Whether you have recently suffered a work accident or your claim has been denied, we are here to help.
-To discuss your situation with a skilled Columbia Workers’ Compensation lawyer, call 803-929-3600 or 866-881-8623 or submit an online contact form to schedule a free consultation today.
+To discuss your situation with a skilled Columbia Workers’ Compensation lawyer, call 803-929-3600 or submit an online contact form to schedule a free consultation today.